CIBC Smart Plus Account review

 What are the benefits of the CIBC Smart Plus Account?

 Out of all of CIBC’s chequing accounts, the Smart Plus Account offers the most perks.
 Below are benefits of using CIBC’s top tier account:

 - Unlimited transactions.
 Make as many transactions as you’d like without having to worry about fees.
-Interac e-Transfers are also free and unlimited.
+Interac e-Transfers are also unlimited.

 - No fees on ATM withdrawals worldwide.
 Unlimited ATM withdrawals in Canada, the US and internationally.
 CIBC ATM withdrawal fees do not apply.